interstar/Patterning/README.md

 ## Examples
 Look in the cljx-src/patterning/examples/ directory for examples

-basics.clj gives a guided tour of the basic functions of Patterning
+tutorial.cljx gives a guided tour of the basic functions of Patterning

-to see each of the examples in action change src/patterning/core.clj so that final-pattern gets one of the patterns defined in basics.clj.
+to see each of the examples in action change src/patterning/core.clj to assign the pattern that's created to "final-pattern".

+For example :

+    (def final-pattern tutorial/triangles)

 Then re-run with

     lein run

+See [Alchemy Islands](http://alchemyislands.com) for more examples and discussion of Patterning.

 ## License